 Creating a Caring Classroom starts on the very first day of school.
-I think the most important thing a teacher can do that first week is to establish a warm and caring atmosphere in his or her classroom.
+One of the most important steps a teacher can take that first week is to establish a warm and caring atmosphere in his or her classroom.
 You’ll need to build an atmosphere of trust, where students can feel free to be themselves without worrying that classmates will make fun of them.
-At the same time, you’ll want to establish clear expectations for acceptable behavior right from the very beginning.
+At the same time, you’ll want to establish clear expectations for acceptable behavior right from the first day.

 Visit the Class Management Ideas page for a more complete description of each technique.